 When it’s done, the enjoy indicator will light up.
 The machine needs about 6 minutes to brew an entire pot of coffee.
 For the best result, try using freshly roasted ground coffee.

-It’s recommended to clean the external parts or the brewer regularly using wet cloth and descaling your machine every three months.
+It’s recommended to clean the external parts or the brewer regularly using a wet cloth and descaling your machine every three months.
 When it’s time for cleaning, the “clean” indicator on your coffee maker will flash.
-Please, hand wash the carafe with mild detergent after each use or at least once every day.
+Please, hand wash the carafe with a mild detergent after each use or at least once every day.
 Discarding the paper filter and grounds after each use is a great habit too.
 Here’s my coffee maker cleaning routine.

 The KitchenAid pour over coffee maker includes a full one-year warranty for normal home use.
 KitchenAid Customer service support is available from Monday to Friday: 8 a.m.—8 p.m.
 EST at 1 (800) 541-6390.
 Replacement parts are available for purchase online.

 If all you’re really after is a good cup of coffee, a machine like KitchenAid pour over is perfectly adequate, particularly if you’re loyal to the brand.
 However, the material and quality is a huge deal breaker.
 I believe the Bonavita (available for as low as $130) is a wiser option.
-It’s far from perfect but it’s easier to clean and has less design problems.
+It’s far from perfect but it’s easier to clean and has fewer design problems.